AP® English Language and Composition Course and Exam Description

 You will learn how to:

-• Identify and describe the components of the rhetorical situation: author’s motivation, audience, writer, purpose, context, and message.
+• Identify and describe the components of the rhetorical situation: author’s motivation, audience, purpose, context, and message.

 • Explain how an argument demonstrates a grasp of the audience's beliefs, values, or needs.